cobaltt7/strife.js/README.md

 Subdirectories of `modulesDirectory` _must_ have an `index.js` file.
 This file should contain all the definitions for the module.
 In other words, `defineChatCommand`, `defineEvent`, etc. should only be used in the `index.js` of directory modules.
 If any callback is more than a few dozen lines long, it should instead be imported from another file in the same directory.
-Functions and values that depend on the `client` being initialized belong in `util.js` in that directory.
-All other utilities and constants should go in `misc.js` in that directory.
+Functions and values that depend on the `client` being initialized belong in `misc.js` in that directory.
+All other utilities and constants should go in `util.js` in that directory.
+There should also be a `index.text.js` file to test all functions in `util.js`.

 ## Imports